PeteyChan/SimpleECS/README.md

 ```

 ## World
-The world what manages all the underlying archetypes and their entities.
+The world class is what manages all the underlying archetypes and their entities.
 Apart from making entities and queries there are a couple other useful features of this class.

 ```C#